 The main challenges for Krakow (and most big cities) are:

 - Improving the quality of public space, including green zones.
-It is a joint challenge to transform any city into a living environment friendly for all citizens (no exclusions, good for 8&80) from the perspective of such aspects of the quality of life as access to green zones, quality of water and air.
+It is a joint challenge to transform any city into a living environment friendly for all citizens (no exclusions, good for 8:80) from the perspective of such aspects of the quality of life as access to green zones, quality of water and air.
+It is a big challenge to create green spaces in old historic cities, especially in city centres where dense urbanisation takes place.

 - Revitalisation projects understood not only as energy retrofitting but some degraded areas that require complex activities (e.g. in Kraków: Zabłocie, Azory, Prądnik Biały, Olsza).
 Such places need complex revitalisation, not only in the spatial and urban dimension, but particularly in the social and economic aspects.